Not many people can say that they’ve been finding winners at the track since they were ten years old. Cam O’Brien certainly can.

 My edge comes from two things:

-- The ratings themselves.
-It is vital that I continue to create accurate past performance ratings, as they’re the cornerstone of the method
+- The ratings themselves: it’s vital that I continue to create accurate past performance ratings, as they’re the cornerstone of the method

-- Solid form analysis that gets turned into solid markets, and betting the edges that my own price history shows are inherent in those.
+- Solid form analysis: this gets turned into solid markets, and betting the edges that my own price history shows are inherent in those.

 What would you suggest to new punters who are looking to try and find an edge in racing?